Here's a breakdown of indictments and cases in Mueller's probe

 Former Trump campaign chairman Paul Manafort faced charges in two separate federal courts on a slew of financial crime charges related largely to his lobbying work in Ukraine.

 A jury found Manafort guilty on eight of 18 counts he was tried within the Eastern District of Virginia, with the judge declaring a mistrial on the other ten.
 The guilty charges included multiple counts of false income tax returns, failure to file reports of foreign bank accounts, and bank fraud.

 Manafort was charged with an additional seven counts in the District of Columbia and pleaded guilty to conspiracy against the United States and to witness tampering in the D.C. case.
 As part of the plea agreement, Manafort also admitted his guilt on the remaining counts in his Virginia trial.
+He was sentenced to 81 months in prison for both cases and is currently serving his term.
 Read more here.

 In his dramatic and surprise guilty plea in U.S. District Court on Dec.
 1, 2017, early in Mueller's investigation, Army Lt.
 Gen. Michael Flynn acknowledged that his false statements and omissions in FBI interviews a few days after Trump was sworn in "impeded and otherwise had a material impact on the FBI’s ongoing investigation into the existence of any links or coordination between individuals associated with the campaign and Russian efforts to interfere with the 2016 presidential election," which the statement of offense he agreed to said.